Your Ad Here

 As coal use had increased during the 19th century; the existing wetlands, as well as the creek that flowed from Flushing Bay, were filled in to facilitate the site's use as a dump.
 But a member of the corrupt Tammany Hall regime, John "Fishhooks" McCarthy; was given sole use of the grounds and as a result became involved with Brooklyn Ash Removal.
 At one point, the Brooklyn Ash Removal Company was unloading over 100 railroad carloads of garbage a day to be burned and disposed.

 The Corona Golf Course was also laid out on top of the dump, and there was a white colonial styled structure that served as a clubhouse.
-The Corona Golf Course was the brainchild of Col. G. R. Van Etten, president of the Brooklyn Ash Removal Co. and the golf course lasted from 1931 to 1934, at which time the City of New York purchased the property from the company.
-The Brooklyn Ash Removal Co. "railroad" crossed it, and golfer's play would be halted by flatcars full of refuse destined for the newer part of the dump to be disposed of.
-Once a day the road-bed had to be sprinkled with antiseptic, to prevent infection of sportsmen.
+The Corona Golf Course was the brainchild of Colonel G. R. Van Etten, president of the Brooklyn Ash Removal Co. and the golf course lasted from 1931 to 1934, at which time the City of New York purchased the property from the company.

 Around 1934, the city put an end to the private ash dumping contracts, sounding the end of the Brooklyn Ash Co. and the City of New York purchased the Corona Dump for the growing Parks Department on May 25, 1934.
 Also at that time, Robert Moses was building the Triborough Bridge and to connect to it; he constructed the Grand Central Parkway.
 The rest of the area he envisioned as parkland, but in the 1930's, funding were scarce.
 Moses staged the 1939 and 1964 World's Fairs on this site and both contributed to the intensively used 1,255-acre park of today.